qkaren/converse_reading_cmr/data/README.md

-# Data Extraction Pipline
+# Data Extraction Pipeline

 ## Overview

 We use conversational data extracted from Reddit.
 Each conversation in this setup is _grounded_, as each conversation in this data is about a specific web page that was linked at the start of the conversation.
 This page provides code to extract the data from a Reddit [dump](http://files.pushshift.io/reddit/comments/) and from [Common Crawl](http://commoncrawl.org/).
 The former data provides the conversation, while the latter offers the grounding.
 We provide code instead of actual data, as we are unable to directly release this data.

 If you run into any problem creating the data, please check the FAQ below.
-Otherwise, feel free to contact us at: (email address retracted for the submision.) (if so, please email us a zip file of all the log files in the `logs` directory).
+Otherwise, feel free to contact us at: (email address retracted for the submission.) (if so, please email us a zip file of all the log files in the `logs` directory).

 Note: this is a relatively long page, but only the 'Requirements' and 'Data Creation' sections are really needed.
 The rest is supplementary materials (samples, data statistics, etc.)